 If you don’t love Halloween decorations either, I have the perfect solution!

-Make these beautiful ombre DIY painted pumpkins.
+You can make these beautiful ombre pink pumpkins.

 They are so simple and you can customize them however you’d like.

 RELATED: The Ultimate List Of Easy DIY Projects for Busy Moms

 (Chalk paint is the best paint for pumpkins!)